Purushothaman-natarajan/No-Code-Image-Classifier/README.md

 # No-Code Image Classifier

 This project provides a no-code interface for developing image classification models using the TensorFlow framework.
-Use the `run_and_setup` script to set up and open the Gradio-based interface, which simplifies the process of developing and testing image classification models.
+Use the `setup_and_run` script to set up and open the Gradio-based interface, which simplifies the process of developing and testing image classification models.

 ## Prerequisites